 Before the days of Website Builders, creating a website often meant learning how to write HTML code.
-The whole ordeal was tedious, with many pieces of the puzzle being both complex and time consuming.
+The whole ordeal was tedious, with many pieces of the puzzle being both complex and time-consuming.
 While the components of a website have not changed, the process of building one has certainly evolved over time.
-Thanks to recent innovations in technology, much of the work has now been entirely automated, giving us a beautiful website in minutes rather than days.
+With the advent of Wix and GoDaddy along with other website building platforms, much of the work has now been entirely automated, giving us a beautiful website in minutes rather than days.

 We will take a look at both GoDaddy's Website Builder and Wix, two of the most notable choices on the market.
 We will first compare their plans and pricing to see what they have to offer, then check out the user interface, design features, technical features, customer service & support and then pick our favorite of the two!